ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hat or put it where he will fall over it
 six times a day: Drink nothing with­
 out seeing it..
 Sign nothing without
 reading it, and make sure that it means